 How do I know how well my child is doing?

 As well as two parents' evening and the end of year report, we operate an open door policy.
 This means that parents are able to contact their child's teacher throughout the year to discuss progress, address any concerns and celebrate successes.

 We also use our news items and gallery sections on our website to keep parents up to date with what is happening in school.

 Do you provide school dinners?

 We work with Hampshire Catering who provide a varied menu of nutritious hot lunches.
-Meals are chargeable, unlike at the infants, and the cost from 1st November 2020 is £2.50.
+Meals are chargeable, unlike at the infants, and the cost is £2.60.
 Children do not have to take meals every day, but we would ask that you do pay in advance through SCOPAY.
 Follow the link below to find out more: